Projects, Presentations & Programs:

 - More projects and programs from 2015 to present can be found at the Marysville Library Flickr.

-- Tween Tuesday, an on-going program for fourth- to eighth-graders at the Marysville Library featuring STEAM activities, including Minecraft, paper circuits, LEGO Mindstorm robotics, paper roller coasters, Ozobots, and more, September 2015-present
+- Tween Tuesday, an weekly STEAM program for fourth- to sixth-graders at the Marysville Library featuring: Minecraft, paper circuits, Mindstorm robotics, paper roller coasters, Ozobots, and more, September 2015-April 2019

 - Member of the Sno-Isle Libraries Teen Services Roundtable, a system-wide committee that helps shape teen service, serving from January 2015 to December 2017.